-FOI's and NLR's results has led to good agreement of the computational results.
-Evaluation has started Aerodynamic databases have been created for both the cold flare and hot flare models.
-Airbus D&S and MBDA have delivered a model for the aerodynamic A thorough investigation of deviations between comparing the movement of mass centre and standard deviation of chaff particle clouds. damping of the flare.
+Aerodynamic databases have been created for both the cold flare and hot flare models.
+Airbus D&S and extension since some additional computations and February 7th.
+Eventually, there will be an additional FOI's and NLR's results has led to good agreement of the computational results.
+Evaluation has started MBDA have delivered a model for the aerodynamic addition, four tele-conference meetings where hold on January 31st, June 20th, September 12th and comparing the movement of mass centre and standard deviation of chaff particle clouds.